 These three passages clearly highlight the inner disciplined training of the heart and mind, while the last reference is a reference to those walking after the flesh in filthy lust and despising authority, and are about to receive the wages of unrighteousness:

-Last week we read in the Torah portion from Wayyiqra/Leviticus 16 of the ‘fit’ man who was to take the goat for Azazel into the Wilderness:
+In the Torah portion from Wayyiqra/Leviticus 16 we read about the ‘fit’ man who was to take the goat for Azazel into the Wilderness:

 Wayyiqra/Leviticus 16:21 “Then Aharon shall lay both his hands on the head of the live goat, and shall confess over it all the crookednesses of the children of Yisra’ĕl, and all their transgressions in all their sins, and shall put them on the head of the goat, and shall send it away into the wilderness by the hand of a fit man.”